lfbraz/azureml-r-batch-pipeline/README.md

 # Azure ML Batch Pipeline with change based trigger
 In this tutorial, we show how to create an Azure ML Pipeline that will be started from a change-based trigger.
-As an example, we demonstrate a scenario in which new audio files (.mp3) are added to blob storage, triggering a ML pipeline for processing these files and output the result to a SQL Database.
+As an example, we demonstrate a scenario in which new audio files (.mp3) are added to blob storage, triggering an ML pipeline for processing these files and output the result to a SQL Database.
 The full notebook can be found [here](./notebooks/create-azureml-batch-pipeline.ipynb)

 ## Requirements